 Step 1: Understand Your Product Inside Out

-• What are its key features and benefits?
+- What are its core features and benefits that set it apart?

 Step 2: Define Your Target Market and Audience